 Negative Self-Talk

 Negative self-talk is the internal dialogue that is critical and self-defeating.
 This means constantly telling yourself things like, “I’m not good enough” or “I always fail.”
 These thoughts can reduce motivation and increase stress.
 Negative self-talk can make everyday tasks feel overwhelming and diminish your overall sense of well-being.
+Learn more about the causes of low self-esteem in this article to understand why self-criticism often becomes such a deep-seated habit.

 To combat negative self-talk, try using positive affirmations and changing your thought patterns to be more supportive and kind.
 This can involve catching negative thoughts as they occur and actively replacing them with more positive, affirming statements.
 Over time, this practice can help shift your mindset and improve your self-esteem.